sama1mansn/greenfield-docs/docs/guide/core-concept/billing-payment.md

 ```

 ### Global Virtual Group Family & Global Virtual Group
-For storage fee, it will be not streamed to storage providers directly.
+For storage fees, it will be not streamed to storage providers directly.
 It will be streamed to:
 - Global Virtual Group Family's virtual funding address for **data package fee** and primary sp's **object storage fee**
 - Global Virtual Group's virtual funding address for all secondary sp's **object storage fee**
 - Validator tax pool for extra tax fee (e.g. 1%), which will be used for rewarding data availability challenge submitters.